BYU-PCCL/holodeck/docs/packages/Dexterity/AndroidPlaytime/android-playtime.rst

 AndroidPlaytime
 ===============

-This world is designed for allowing the android to play without recieving any direct reward.
+This is a small playroom with small, movable toys and windows.

 .. toctree::
    :maxdepth: 1